Basketball Cards

 Images are all from the Retro Baloncesto collection and are ascending by year.
 The rarity scale (for cards) is based on graded POP reports, online exemplars, past listings, available sales history and is subject to change.

-circa 1920 LA SUD AMERICANA BARAJA FANTASIA SPORTS BASKET-BALL PLAYING CARDS (SPAIN)
+LA SUD AMERICANA BARAJA FANTASIA SPORTS BASKET-BALL PLAYING CARDS (SPAIN)

 The Baraja (Deck of Cards) Fantasia game playing cards were released as a variety of sets with different backs.
 Variations included a full black & white landscape image, an all-blue illustrated image or a full color illustrated image.
 There were two sets, “Futbol” & “Sports”, that had the full color illustrated backs with a lower section dedicated to advertising.
 This section was typically advertising Spanish chocolate companies but are also found blank, without any advertiser listed.
 Both of these sets consisted of 48 cards.